Dynamical Fragile Topology in Floquet Crystals: 2+1D Example with p1 Plane Group

 Next we show that the OTSL of $U$ is fragile.
 To do so, we need to add a static Hamiltonian to form a direct-sum Floquet crystal.
 The static Hamiltonian that we add is a two-band static tight-binding Hamiltonian $H_{SL}$ on the same square lattice as the dynamical $U$.
 We consider two localized orbitals (labeled as 3,4) on each lattice site for $H_{SL}$, and make sure that the resultant bases $\ket{\psi^{SL}_{\bsl{k}}}=(\ket{\psi_{\bsl{k},3}},\ket{\psi_{\bsl{k},4}})$ are orthogonal to the bases of the dynamical $U$.
-We choose the matrix representation of $H_{SL}$ as \eq{ h_{SL}(\bsl{k})=\frac{1}{2}+\frac{1}{3\pi}[M(\bsl{k})\sigma_z+\sin(k_x)\sigma_x+\sin(k_y)\sigma_y]\ , } where $M(\bsl{k})=\cos(k_x)+\cos(k_y)-1$, and $h_{SL}(\bsl{k})$ represents a simple lattice model for quantum anomalous Hall effect~\cite{Hasan2010TI,Qi2010TITSC}.
-According to \eqnref{eq:DS_U_gen}, the bases of the direct-sum Hamiltonian $H_{DS}(t)=H(t)+H_{SL}$ are $\ket{\psi^{DS}_{\bsl{k}}}=(\ket{\psi_{\bsl{k}}},\ket{\psi_{\bsl{k}}^{SL}})$, and the matrix representation $U_{DS}(\bsl{k},t)$ of the time-evolution operator $U_{DS}(t)$ can be derived by \eqnref{eq:DS_U_mat_gen}.
-As shown in \figref{fig:2D_p1}(c), the four bulk quasi-energy bands given by $U_{DS}(\bsl{k},T)$ keep open both bulk RGs of $U$.
+We choose the matrix representation of $H_{SL}$ as \eq{ h_{SL}(\bsl{k})=\frac{1}{2}+\frac{1}{3\pi}[M(\bsl{k})\sigma_z+\sin(k_x)\sigma_x+\sin(k_y)\sigma_y]\ , } where $M(\bsl{k})=\cos(k_x)+\cos(k_y)-1$, and $h_{SL}(\bsl{k})$ represents a simple lattice model for the quantum anomalous Hall effect~\cite{Haldane1988QAH}. \Or{Quantum anomalous Hall effect has been experimentally realized~\cite{Chang2013QAH,Zhao2020QAHHigherCN}.} According to \eqnref{eq:DS_U_gen}, the bases of the direct-sum Hamiltonian $H_{DS}(t)=H(t)+H_{SL}$ are $\ket{\psi^{DS}_{\bsl{k}}}=(\ket{\psi_{\bsl{k}}},\ket{\psi_{\bsl{k}}^{SL}})$, and the matrix representation $U_{DS}(\bsl{k},t)$ of the time-evolution operator $U_{DS}(t)$ can be derived by \eqnref{eq:DS_U_mat_gen}.
+As shown in \figref{fig:2D_p1}(c), the four bulk quasienergy bands given by $U_{DS}(\bsl{k},T)$ keep open both bulk RGs of $U$.
 We can then choose the bulk RGs of $U$ to be the RGs of $U_{DS}$, giving us a direct-sum Floquet crystal $U_{DS}$ together with $T$ and $\G=p1$.